 Through the Bank On 2.0 Innovation Fund, supported by JPMorgan Chase Foundation, CFE Fund will support the design and implementation of pilot programs and research that test new, replicable methods of reaching underserved markets through local government infrastructure and leadership.
 Round one pilot funding will support efforts to enhance banking access in rural populations; we have selected Bank On Washington and Consumer Credit Counseling Service of the Savannah Area (CCCS) for grant support.
 Bank On Washington will partner with mobile and local libraries to create financial hubs that connect rural residents and Native American communities to accounts; and CCCS will research and partner with local financial institutions to explore a replicable model for offering account access through trusted community partners in rural communities in Georgia and South Carolina, including through free financial counseling.

-The CFE Fund has also released the Bank On 2.0 Innovation Fund’s second round omnibus Request for Proposals.
+The CFE Fund also recently released the Bank On 2.0 Innovation Fund’s second round omnibus Request for Proposals.
 This round offers support for replicable research and programs aimed at increasing access to financial services in three distinct concentrations: populations with unique challenges, rent payment solutions, and direct deposit for individuals who receive regular non-employee payments from local governments.
-The RFP and application can be found here.
+Grantees chosen for support will be announced soon.

 More about Bank On 2.0